apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Homogenous Developers:

-The current list of developers from several different companies plus many independent volunteers, but the most of committers are from Baidu.
+The developers on the current list come from several different companies plus many independent volunteers, but the most of committers are from Baidu.
 The developers are geographically concentrated in China now.
 They are experienced with working in a distributed environment in other open source projects, e.g. OpenStack.

 #### Reliance on Salaried Developers: